Anaero-Technology/Chimera-Internal/README.md

 # Control Software for Chimera
-This is the software compatible with Anaero Technology's chimera gas sensor.
+This is the software compatible with Anaero Technology's Chimera gas sensor.
 The software here is designed to run on the ESP32s2 within the chimera itself and allows for communication with a computer using a USB-C cable and the software found here: https://github.com/Anaero-Technology/Chimera-Python-Controller

 ## How to use this